-The camera/MD-12 combination operates in virtually the same manner as the camera on its own.
+The camera/MD-11 combination operates in virtually the same manner as the camera on its own.
 Please refer to your camera's instruction manual for details.
-When the MD-12 is attached, leave the film advance lever flush with the camera body.
-Then, when the motor drive's power switch is turned on, the camera's meter can be activated by halfway depressing the trigger button.
-After releasing your finger from the button, the meter will remain on for approx. 50 seconds giving you enough time to set the correct exposure or adjust the controls.
-Then the meter will turn itself off automatically to conserve battery power.
+When the MD-11 is attached, leave the film advance lever flush with the camera body.
+The motor drive's power switch will also serve to switch on the camera's meter.
 With the motor drive attached all exposures should be made via the trigger button on the motor drive grip.
 Concentric with this triggering button is the motor drive S-C selector, giving you a choice of either single frame (S) or continuous (C) shooting.
 To set the motor drive to either S or C, depress the lock and turn the selector to the required setting.

-Single-frame shooting: In this mode, depressing the trigger button on the motor drive grip fires the shutter, advances the film one frame and cocks the shutter.
+Single-frame shooting: In this mode, depressing the trigger button on the motor drive grip fires the shutter; when the finger is lifted from the button, the motor drive advances the film one frame and cocks the shutter.
 You can lift your finger from the trigger button even before the exposure is completed since the electronic interlock prevents the film from advancing until the shutter has completed its travel.
-The usable shutter speed range when the MD-12 is set at "S" is from 1 second to 1/1000 second with the FM.
+The usable shutter speed range when the MD-11 is set at "S" is from 1 second to 1/1000 second with the FM.
 With the FE, in addition to the automatic setting (AUTO), you can set any of the marked speeds including M90.
-The "B" setting cannot be used with either camera.
+The "B" setting cannot be used.